overture-stack/website/markdown/documentation/guides/deployment/introduction.md

 <Note title="File Management">To simplify managing your configuration files, create a folder (e.g., `localOverturePlatform`) as the root directory of your project.
 All commands should be run from this directory.</Note>

-**Background:** This guide provides a step-by-step deployment of an Overture platform, including configuration details and explanations.
+**Overview:** This guide provides a step-by-step deployment of an Overture platform, including configuration details and explanations.
 It is divided into three setup segments:

 1. **Authorization** using Keycloak